chris5marsh/funnelback-exclude-regex/README.md

 ## Adding new items to the exclude file

 Simply add a new line with the new URL on.
 If you need a regex as part of the URL, use the form `new RegExp("...")`.

+## TODO

+* Add unit tests to ensure certain strings are escaped properly
+* Make it easier to use for users who don't use the terminal